A More Effective Strategy Than Third Parties, Part I

 The tragedy of our moment, in which Horrible or Horribler will occupy the White House, and we can hardly tell which is which, has not come about because people didn’t vote for a Jill Stein, but because the needed whole-life movement building has not taken place sufficiently.
 There have been strides in positive directions, on a number of fronts, that can be continued and built upon.
 But until we add to these a dynamic of exponential growth in which most all people in our societies (including our friends and neighbors and co-workers with whom we don’t always naturally get along) come to hear our message frequently and in various ways, and are personally invited into satisfying processes of collective and individual transformation, we will be no match for the current hegemonic political forces that are driving the web of life over a cliff and preparing to make us all no more free and well than the Gazans, as capitalism moves into a stage in which it is less and less able to bribe a privileged layer of workers into giving their consent but can only maintain itself through increased surveillance and authoritarian control everywhere.
 It is an historic, now or never, do or die, moment.
 We must avoid building shabbily and superficially, out of haste, because that amounts, in the end, to yet further delay.
 We must rapidly invite large numbers of people into processes of deep transformation that take time, but that once large numbers of people have undergone them together, result in popular movements with genuine and solid social and political strength.

-*The first version of this article was written in February 2024, while Biden was still the Democratic presidential nominee.
+*The first version of this article was written in February 2024, when Biden was still overwhelmingly favored to become the Democratic presidential nominee.

 The Practical Challenge, In Brief